LorenaSol/About-Me/README.md

  * Year of Graduation: 2020

  # Summary
  Hello!
 I am Lorena.
 I am 17 year old student at Brockton High School.
 After I graduate high school, I wil go to college.
-I would like to study medicine.
-Since I
+I would like to help people, so I want to follow the medical path.
+On the other hand, I enjoy the arts.
+I want to travel.
+I've been to Peru and I miss it.

  # Skills